SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ## Troubleshooting
 Main reasons for program not working.
 * A python dependency is missing.
-* Program path are not correctly specified.
+* Program paths are not correctly specified.
 * Incorrect camera url or camera is not working.
 Suggest testing camera url with VLC.
 * Captured image filenames either have no timestamp or their timestamp format does not match YYYYMMDD-HHMMSS format.